neamul-fahim/pet-friend/README.md

 # pet_friend
      (F) flutter version-3.10.0
-     (F) to run on web use this command "flutter run --web-renderer html"
+     (F) to run on web use this command "flutter run --web-renderer html" (F) to run on web use this command "flutter run --web-renderer html"

 A new Flutter project.